Dioscuri/metaphor-dnd/README.md

 ---

 ### Running the app
-To run the app, make sure you're in the nat20-investigation-check folder, and run `npm start`.
+To run the app, make sure you're in the project folder, and run `npm start`.
 This will run the app locally.

 In order to use the Metaphor and MeaningCloud APIs, you will need their respective API token.
 Make sure you have `dotenv` installed, and created an `.env` file to store your API keys.